capitalch/trace/tracking.md

 ## Functionality
 	1. Auto subledger create bill
-	3. Data grid, provision for subtitle: useful for showing ledger of party
+	3. Data grid, provision for header, Title, subtitle: useful for showing ledger of party.
+Check if pdf download can be changed on the fly in x-data-grid-prof
 	4. Footer Trace version copyright
-	5.
+	5. Uplift x-data-grid-prof to top level common, maybe global-components folder
 	6. Permissions in the server is made None.
 So everything is enabled.
 Need to fix permission.
 The getJson_userDetails: permission is commented since it give multiple rows as subquery, Need to fix.
 System is at present having all controls enabled
 	7. Provision to input product price.
 At present cannot input product price
 	8. Subscribe to some event so that update possible through socket
 	9.
 	10. Universally make it responsive
 	11. Remove references to datacache for accounts and use getFromBag concept
-	13. Export of PL, BL and TB should be lowest and highest levels
+	13. Export of PL, BL and TB should be lowest and highest levels, in PDF print
 	14.
 	15. Show ledger balance at the time of data entry
 	16. When new account code is created that should immediately be visible at payment options